 Premenstrual Dysphoric Disorder (PMDD)

 This is a severe type of premenstrual syndrome that occurs during the luteal phase of your menstrual cycle.
-The luteal phase takes place 10 to 14 days before your period and may make you feel different, even though you’re normal the rest of the month.
+The luteal phase takes place 10 to 14 days before your period and may make you feel different, even though you’re feeling normal for the rest of the month.

 If symptoms of PMDD, such as excessive daytime sleepiness, are interfering with your daily life, consult your health care provider as soon as possible.

 Chronic Fatigue Syndrome

 Chronic fatigue syndrome causes constant fatigue that may severely interfere with your daily responsibilities.
 In most cases, chronic fatigue syndrome is caused by viral diseases, such as Lyme disease.

 Some people may have chronic fatigue syndrome and fibromyalgia.
 While symptoms may be similar for the two, they’re completely different disorders, which require different treatment methods.